Units Of Measure

 Put a Space Between Numbers and Units of Measure

-For example, if you want to say you threw a ball 100 feet, there is a space between the number 100 and the word feet.
+For example, if you want to say you threw a ball 100 feet, there is a space between the number 100 and the whole word feet.
 Obvious, right?
-But what if you abbreviate feet to ft*?
-It's the same rule: there's a space between 100 and ft, and if you just think of the abbreviation as the word, it should be easy to remember, but I've seen them squished together without a space many times.
+But what if you use the abbreviation ft. instead of the word feet?
+It's the same rule: there's a space between 100 and ft., and if you just think of the abbreviation as the word, it should be easy to remember, but I've seen them squished together without a space many times.

 Degrees and Percentages

-Sometimes I think people get confused because there are at least two exceptions to that rule—percent and degrees—but it helps to remember that these exceptions occur when you are using symbols instead of abbreviations.
+Sometimes I think people get confused because there are a few exceptions to that rule—percent, degrees, and foot and inch symbols—but it helps to remember that these exceptions occur when you are using symbols instead of abbreviations.
 For example, if you are writing out the words 100 degrees, there is a space between the number 100 and the word degrees, but if you are using the degree symbol, that little superscript circle, you butt it right up against the number without any spaces in between (100°—no space).
 The same holds true if you want to use the percent sign.
 Even though you use a space when you are writing out the word percent, if you use the percent sign, it goes right after the number without any spaces (100%—no space).
+It’s the same for the foot and inch symbols (those little prime and double prime marks).
+If you write four feet five inches with symbols (4’5’’), it’s written all together.

 For the next point, let's go back to talking about feet.
-The singular is obviously foot, and the plural is usually feet, except when you are using it as a compound modifier.
-You would say that Squiggly climbed a tree that was 10 feet tall†; feet is plural there.
-But you don't say Squiggly ran up a 10-feet tree—you say Squiggly ran up a 10-foot tree.
-Foot is plural when it's part of a compound modifier.
-That's also true for other units of measure like inches and pounds.
-Squiggly was running from a 100-pound monster, and he nearly lost his 10-inch tentacles.
+The singular is obviously foot, and the plural is usually feet, but when you are using it as a compound modifier, you use the singular.
+For example, you would say that Squiggly climbed a tree that was 10 feet tall.* But you don't say Squiggly ran up a 10-feet tree—you say Squiggly ran up a 10-foot tree.
+I don’t have a good explanation for why—that’s just the way it is.
+(If you know why, please leave a comment!)
+That’s also true for other units of measure such as inches and pounds.
+Squiggly was running from a 100-pound monster, and he was terrified of its 10-inch tentacles.

-Similarly, the abbreviations for units of measure are the same whether the units are singular or plural. the abbreviation is ft. whether it is foot or feet.
-Occasionally you will see an s after the abbreviation for pounds, lbs., but it isn't necessary.
+Similarly, the abbreviations for units of measure are the same whether the units are singular or plural.
+The abbreviation is ft. whether it is foot or feet.
+Occasionally you will see an s after the abbreviation for pounds, lbs.
+For example, the AP Stylebook notes that lbs. is sometimes used in sports such as weightlifting, (1) but in most cases, the s isn't necessary.

 Should You Put a Period After Abbreviations?

-Style guides are divided about whether you need to put a period after the abbreviations for English units of measure like feet, inches, and pounds‡.
-So it's up to you to pick a style and use it consistently.
-In general, it's more common to use periods in the U.S. than in Britain (1).
-With the metric system, or more formally the International System of Units, you never use a period after the abbreviations (2).
+Although it’s technically a style choice, most US style guides recommend putting periods after abbreviations for English units of measure such as feet, inches, and pounds.
+(2, 3) In general, it's more common to use periods in the US than in Britain.
+(4) With the metric system, or more formally the International System of Units, you never use a period after the abbreviations.
+(5)

 Next: Why Is Pound Abbreviated "Lb"?